 - Perform other duties as the Supreme Court assigns.

-In practical terms, the Reporter of Decisions serves as the legal editor and publisher for the appellate courts, working closely with the justices and judges of the Arkansas Supreme Court and Court of Appeals, the Clerk of the Supreme Court, and the various vendors that receive and republish electronically transmitted material.
+In practical terms, the Reporter of Decisions serves as the legal editor and publisher for the appellate courts, working closely with the justices and judges of the Arkansas Supreme Court and Court of Appeals, the Clerk of the Courts, and the various vendors that receive and republish electronically transmitted material.
 Neither the Courts’ opinions nor the Reporter’s headnotes are copyrighted.

-For opinions published prior to February 14, 2009, volumes of the official Arkansas Reports and Arkansas Appellate Reports are available through the Administrative Office of the Courts, Justice Building, 625 Marshall Street, Little Rock, AR 72201.
+For opinions published prior to February 14, 2009, volumes of the official Arkansas Reports and Arkansas Appellate Reports are available through the Arkansas Administrative Office of the Courts, Justice Building, 625 Marshall Street, Little Rock, AR 72201.
 Opinions published after that time are officially reported and available on the Arkansas Judiciary website.
 Memoranda of corrections should be sent to Susan P. Williams, Reporter of Decisions, Justice Building, 625 Marshall Street, Little Rock, AR 72201.